Skip to content

 Identifiers in NMDC

-Identifiers are crucial for the NMDC, both for any data objects created (aka minted) and for any external objects referenced
+Identifiers are crucial for the NMDC, both for any data objects created (aka minted) and for any external objects that are being referenced in NMDC.

 Examples of entities that require identifiers: